 Identify Worn Extension Springs

-It’s easy to identify a worn extension spring even without checking the garage door opener.
+Even without checking the garage door opener, it’s easy to identify a worn extension spring.
 Instead, examine the springs to determine their condition.
-If the springs have gaps between their coils, it’s time to replace them as soon as possible.
+If the springs have gaps between their coils, they should be replaced as soon as possible.

 How to Replace Torsion Springs

-If your garage door has worn torsion springs, call a garage door repairman.
+Call a professional to understand a torsion spring replacement cost if your garage door needs a replacement.
 These springs are more dangerous to repair and replace.
-It’s possible to work with them, as long as you know what you’re doing.
+Working with them is possible if you know what you’re doing.

 If you’re not attentive to the process, you may put yourself at risk of injury.
-The springs store much energy, meaning you must keep it bottled up.
+The springs store a lot of energy, meaning you must keep it bottled up.
 Never let it lash out and risk your physical well-being.

 Always remember that these springs are tense, regardless of where you are in the process.
 Once you’re ready, get a winding bar.
 It’s the necessary tool to twist or untwist the springs, adjusting the torsion amount.

 You’ll see a winding cone at each end of the spring.
 Fit the winding bar there and twist the entire spring.
-To release the spring, you must turn the bar slowly while pressing them against the door.
+You must turn the bar slowly while pressing them against the door to release the spring.

-After unwinding and removing the springs from the door, wind the new springs up.
+Wind the new springs up after unwinding and removing the springs from the door.
 Place them on the same part of the door to finish the process.
 Doing this allows your door to meet the safety standards meant for them.

 How to Replace Extension Springs

 An expert garage door company often considers extension springs easier to replace.
-It’s because you need not deal with dangerous tension when removing or replacing them.
+You need not deal with dangerous tension when removing or replacing them.
 After opening the door, the springs lose the majority of their tension.

-This makes it’s safer for you to work with.
-Secure the springs with clamps as soon as you open the door and start working on them.
+This makes it safer for you to work with.
+Secure the springs with clamps when you open the door and start working on them.
 That way, they won’t slide down.

-Disconnect the springs from other components like the cable, brackets, and pulleys.
+Disconnect the springs from other components like the garage door cable, brackets, and pulleys.
 Once done, install the new springs.

 Attach them to the safety cable and pulley to finish the repair process.